DUAL-USE VENTURES INCUBATOR

 Helping technology startups navigate non-dilutive defense funding

-The MIx Dual-use Ventures Incubator helps technology startups navigate early-stage challenges in market research, use cases, and defense and other federal funding opportunities.
-Over the course of 18 – 24 months admitted participants will have the opportunity to apply for and be awarded up to $1,500,000 in federal contract or grant dollars.
+The MIx Dual-use Ventures Incubator helps technology startups navigate early-stage challenges in market research, use cases, and federal funding opportunities.
+Over the course of 18 – 24 months admitted participants will have the opportunity to apply for and be awarded up to $1,500,000 or more in federal contract or grant dollars.
 This program is intentional about instruction and training – our eminent goal is to help MIT-affiliated tech startups traverse the trough of disillusionment and commercialize tough tech products for the betterment of humankind.

 This program offers you and/or other members of your startup to:

 - Consult with mentors about building your business, which will be customized based on your business needs and performed with curated experts

 - Network across the innovation ecosystem through personal introductions, social events in Kendall Square, and more.